Rashid Khan: Pakistan Super League

 In November 2017, he was selected to play for the Quetta Gladiators in 2018 Pakistan Super League players draft.

 In October 2018, the Pakistan Super League (PSL) drafts revealed that Rashid Khan was included in the 14-men Platinum Category.
 For the 2021 edition of Pakistan Super League, he was named as the first Platinum Pick for the Lahore Qalandars and played his first match against Peshawar Zalmi.

 Other tournaments

 In October 2017, he was signed by Sussex County Cricket Club to play in the NatWest T20 Blast in England.
 During the first-ever player draft for The Hundred, Rashid was the first pick for the Trent Rockets, in the top price band (£125,000).
 In October 2018, he was named in Durban Heat's squad for the first edition of the Mzansi Super League T20 tournament.
 In July 2019, he was selected to play for the Rotterdam Rhinos in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.
 In December 2021, Khan was again signed by Sussex for the 2022 T20 Blast tournament in England.
 In April 2022, he was bought by the Trent Rockets for the 2022 season of The Hundred.
+In June 2023, he was signed by MI New York to play in the United States' Major League Cricket.